Showing all terms from A-Z

 Commonly called Te rūnanga nui, thus is the national collective body of Kura kaupapa Māori te aho matua communities.
 The purpose of the organisation is to support Kura kaupapa Māori whānau in realising their aspirations for their schools.
 They engage in discussions and negotiations with the government, Ministry of Education, the Education Review Office and other organisations who have a vested interest in Kura kaupapa Māori.

 Te runanga nui was established in 1993 at Kawhaiki marae on the Whanganui river.
 At the hui Dr Pita Sharples became the inaugural president of Te runanga nui.

 Early childhood services that are required to have a person responsible (or home-based care coordinator) who is a registered ECE qualified teacher, and they must meet the teacher registration targets for registered teacher staff.
 For funding purposes, teacher-led services include; Kindergartens, Education and care services and Homebased care services.

 Teen parent unit

 A unit, attached to a host secondary school, providing educational programmes for teenagers who are pregnant or who have prime responsibility for their children's care; and who have enrolled within the age range to receive free education (i.e. up to age 19 years).

 Teen parent unit student

-The Territorial authority (TA) each institution is located in.
-TAs are defined by Statistics New Zealand based on 1995 boundaries.
-In 2006 there TAs consisted of 16 cities, 57 districts and Chatham Islands county.
+The territorial authority (TA) each institution is located in.
+TAs are defined by Statistics New Zealand and in 2021 comprise of 53 districts, 13 cities (including Auckland), and the Chatham Islands Territory.

 Territorial local authority - TLA